Old Testament [OT]

 OT1140 The Book of Jeremiah: Theologizing Over Rubble

 A study of the book of Jeremiah that highlights its function as a theological response to the trauma of exile.
 Issues related to Jeremiah’s historical and social dimensions along with its usefulness in the construction of Christian identity and vocation are given priority.
-Students read carefully and translate select texts from Jeremiah with an eye toward theological interpretation.
+Students read carefully and translate selected texts from Jeremiah with an eye toward theological interpretation.

 Prerequisite: LG0110 Biblical Hebrew for all MDiv and M.A.-Bible students